sghctoma/sst/README.md

  - This version presents itself as a mass storage device instead of MTP.
  - The Pico has two cores, so one of them collects data, and the other dumps it on the card.

-Somewhere along the lines I managed to kill one of the AS5600 boards, so this version was not tested outside yet.
-Of course it works with only one sensor, but I would like the first real test to be a dual-sensor setup.
-Soon :)

-My current TODO list in more-or-less order of importance:

- - Fix and test the Pico version.
- - Create a UI for calibration.
- - Add the ability to specify a leverage ratio curve, and apply it to the shock graph, so that it shows the travel of the rear wheel.
-Since the Clash has a single-pivot linkage, I'm also thinking about putting the sensor on the main pivot, so that I can directly measure wheel travel.
-And if I'm interested in the travel of the shock, I can always apply the inverse of the leverage ratio curve.
- - Normalize the fork and shock values to be comparable (i.e. if both of them are on N% of their travel at some point in time, their graph should be at the same value).
- - Design somewhat more decent and universal mechanic parts.
-The bamboo chopstick axle and the Velcro joints definitely have to go, but the quadcopter motors as sensor axles are something I would like to replace too.

-As a long term goal, it would be nice to implement some automatic analysis on the data, but I have to learn a bit more about suspension theory for that.
-Also, I don't really have the experience to tell apart a good enough and a really good suspension tune, so testing would be somewhat difficult :)